-You surely know the most famous monument in Peru, but do you know all the facts about Machu Picchu?
+You surely know the most famous monument in Peru.

 This 15th-century Inca citadel is famously known for its location and mystery and is located above the sacred valley in the Cuzco region of Peru.

 It’s one of the 7 wonders of the world and the best-known icon of the Incan civilization.

 Why and when was Machu Picchu built?
 What happened to it?
 This and many more items are covered in the ultimate list of facts about Machu Picchu.

 1. When and why was Machu Picchu built?